What to Eat with Braces

 As long as your next appointment is not to get your braces taken off and the missing module is not causing you pain, you do not need to call or come in for an emergency appointment.
 We will replace the missing ring at your next scheduled appointment.
 If you look closely at your bracket, you may see that it also had a tie wire on it.

 Call our office during regular office hours for a short emergency appointment.
 This should be fixed within a few days after it occurs.

 Did you run out?
 Call or visit the office and we will be able to help organise a replacement packet.
 Do not leave it to your next visit.
 Did you forget where to wear them?
 Call or visit the office; someone will check your records and let you know where they go.
 Is the hook broken or bent in?
 Call the office for a brief emergency visit to have it repaired by one of our orthodontists.

 This just means that enough space has been created or already existed.
 You do not have to come in to have it replaced.

 A little sideways movement is normal when wearing braces because the bone around the teeth is being remodelled.
 But if a tooth can be pushed up or down into the gum with just finger pressure, that is unusual.
 Please let us know if you notice this happening.

 This is completely normal and only temporary.
 Your teeth have to move in lots of directions until they are in their final position.
-Dr Barber will close this space later; it won’t be there when the braces are removed.
+Dr Jude will close this space later; it won’t be there when the braces are removed.